Petroleum Industry Women

 Lynda Armstrong: Gulf Oil Roustabout

-Although Tamara George’s pioneering work as a roustabout foreman was notable, other determined women made similar pioneering oilfield achievements (see Women of the Offshore Petroleum Industry tell Their Stories).
-In August 2020, John Armstrong emailed the historical about his late mother’s accomplishments.
+In August 2020, John Armstrong described his late mother’s accomplishments in an email to the American Oil & Gas Historical Society.
 He reported that In 1974, Lynda Armstrong worked in Goldsmith Texas, outside of Odessa, “as a roustabout for Gulf Oil before becoming the foreman for the water injection plant that is located on the Y.T .Ranch in Goldsmith.”

 Tamara George: Roustabout Crew Leader

 In early 1980s in Texas Panhandle oilfields, Tamara L. George led a skilled service company crew.
 Among the very first women to hold the dangerous, labor-intensive job, her oilfield journey began at D-J’s Roustabout and Well Services in Borger, Texas.
-“At the time two brothers owned the company, Jerry Nolan, who handled the office work, and Harold Nolan, who did everything outside the office, George explained in a December 2018 email to AOGHS.

 “It was Harold Nolan who wanted to hire me, but Don Nolan was not keen on this idea thinking I would be problems that I could not handle the work, get along with the men,” she added.
 “Don did not know I had been an Industrial, commercial and residential electrician, apprentice iron welder, and an auto body technician.”